-After checking out at Okaukuejo`s reception we set off with the rising sun still low in the sky.
+In September 2015, after checking out at Okaukuejo`s reception, we set off for Dolomite with the rising sun still low in the sky.
 The first wildlife encounter was a family of Giraffe at the roadside.
 Most of the waterholes along the first part of the route are totally dry and haven't held water for decades.
 Grunewald (not illustrated), only a short diversion from the main road, is one such location.
-Despite the dry conditions, large areas were almost like open UK parkland in autumn with lots of well-spaced trees and golden brown leaves.
+Despite the dry conditions, large areas of woodland were almost like open UK parkland in autumn with lots of well-spaced trees and golden brown leaves.

 The appearance of our 4x4 startled a Honey Badger foraging right beside the track.
 I missed out on a good close-up as it quickly toddled off but managed this shot for the record.
 These elusive animals are not usually seen during daylight hours.
 Back on the main road, a pair of Rhino were spotted grazing in the distance.